CSPB4502-Group2/FilmIndustryTrendsAndSuccessUsingIMDbDataSet/README.md

 1. **What factors most strongly influence a movie’s IMDb rating?**
 2. **Can we accurately predict a movie’s rating (continuous) or classify its success (top 20% rating) using only basic metadata?**
 3. **How do linear models compare with tree‑based ensembles (Random Forests, Gradient Boosting) in this context?**

+## Code Files
+All of code files upto Part 3 has been found in a foler `DataIntegration`.
+The main source code for this project can be found in `imdb_movie_success_prediction.ipynb`.

 ## Key Findings & Answers
 - **Univariate & Multivariate Insights:** IMDb ratings follow a roughly Gaussian distribution (peak ~6–7), while vote counts are extremely right‑skewed.
 Pairwise correlations among features and genres are close to zero, suggesting weak linear relationships.